enowars/enowars7-service-phreaking/documentation/README.md

 The UE checks if the security mode command is integrity protected using ANY integrity algorithm:

 *Note: The checker simulates a Core network and will try to connect UE with null encryption, with a valid MAC - which is a feature to be supported by the service.
-Since a defending team might not know which integrity algorithm the checker uses for the MAC, checking for ANY algorithm might be needed*.
+Since a defending team might not know which integrity algorithm the checker uses for the MAC, checking for ANY algorithm might be needed.
+But can also be deducted by looking at the traffic coming to the service*.

 ```diff
 --- a/service/src/cmd/ue/main.go